Climbing

 Climbing and rope activities for all abilities

-Climbing at Calvert
+Climbing at Calvert Lakes

-Climbing is an exciting and inclusive activity that can be adapted, with the right setting and equipment, to suit a wide range of needs.
+Climbing is an exciting and inclusive activity that can be adapted, with both the setting and equipment, to suit a wide range of needs.
 Calvert Lakes offers a choice of climbing and roped activities that people of all abilities can enjoy in a safe and supportive environment.

 Onsite we have an amazing sports hall with a moveable climbing and bouldering wall.
 By changing the pitch, we create easier or harder ascents depending on the amount of challenge preferred.
 Our accessible climbing facilities provide a range of opportunities for beginners and intermediate climbers, with experienced instructors on hand to give expert guidance and encouragement every step of the way.